 In the furtherance of the Objects of the Church, the Church may amalgamate with any one or more incorporated organisations having objects similar to those of the Church and which is not carried on for the profit or gain of its individual Members.

-No amalgamation pursuant to the preceding subclause may be effected unless a resolution is passed at a duly convened General Meeting of the Church and against which no vote is cast.
+No amalgamation pursuant to the preceding subclause may be effected unless a Special Resolution is passed at a duly convened General Meeting of the Church.